 The ‘cheap highs’.
 Huffing is an inexpensive way to get high with products found at home.
 Common among younger teens, inhalants come in third behind alcohol and tobacco as the most used substances.
 Inhalants (found in spray cans) include air freshener, whipped cream, spray paint and hairspray.
 They contain butane or toluene, which can cause serious damage to the brain, bone marrow, kidneys and liver.
 Other cheap highs come from glue, paint thinners and markers.
 All of them can be deadly.

 What do you do when you see multiple warning signs of teen drug use?
 First, you document what you have seen and heard.
-Remember that your child will deny it all so you’ll leave him alone and he can continue to use, and that there is likely something else going on that needs attention, intervention and/or treatment.
+Remember that your child will deny it all so you’ll leave him alone and he can continue to use, and that there is likely something else going on that needs attention, intervention and/or recovery.
 It’s your job to be an observer and have the facts so you can get help if it’s needed.

 What does that help look like?
 There are many professionals and resources who want to support your family when you suspect drug and alcohol misuse/abuse: guidance counselor, student assistance counselor, police liaison to the school (SRO – Student Resource Officer).
-They can refer you to therapists, drug counselors, a substance abuse assessment, treatment facilities, recovery coaches, therapeutic boarding schools, wilderness programs and more.
+They can refer you to therapists, drug counselors, a substance abuse assessment, recovery facilities, recovery coaches, therapeutic boarding schools, wilderness programs and more.
 There is a huge network to help you tackle this as a family.

 The more you know, the sooner you can catch it.
 Pay attention to the warning signs of teen drug use.
 Through the anger, denial and pain, your child is counting on you to have your eyes wide open.